 What OSHA offices may be involved in either offering compliance assistance or issuing citations?
 Regions 4 and 5 include Florida, Alabama, Mississippi, Texas, Georgia, South Carolina, North Carolina, and Louisiana.
-During past Gulf Coast hurricanes, the Baton Rouge Area Office was the most heavily involved in overall response, followed by the Mobile, Alabama Area Office, and the offices in Birmingham.
-Alabama and Jackson.
-Mississippi.
-Jacksonville.
-Florida. has authority over the Florida Panhandle, while the Fort Lauderdale Area Office had responsibility for South Florida.
-OSHA's Region IV Response Team has previously been sent to Texas to assist with efforts there.
+During past Gulf Coast hurricanes, the Baton Rouge Area Office was the most heavily involved in overall response, followed by the Mobile, Alabama Area Office, and the offices in Birmingham, Alabama and Jackson, Mississippi.
+Jacksonville, Florida, has authority over the Florida Panhandle, while the Fort Lauderdale Area Office had responsibility for South Florida.